Strategy Execution: from plan to behaviour

 Before you execute a strategy or judge your leaders, the leadership team needs a shared picture of where it stands.
 Three guiding questions create it: Where do we really stand?
 What development do we want?
 What does that ask of leadership?
 The actual lever is the shared situational picture — because when five heads see five different positions, every decision gets renegotiated in the background and strategy stays a slide.
 Only on a shared picture does a plan become behaviour.
 The article gives you the three questions and shows why most strategy workshops start in the wrong place.

-Taking stock: where does your company really stand? →Where does your strategy get stuck in the deck?
+Where does your strategy get stuck in the deck?

 In a discovery call we find the spot where plan and day-to-day come apart — and the next concrete step.